 Benowa State High School’s Centre for Language Excellence celebrates 30 years of French Immersion this year.
 We are the longest running Immersion program in Australia and have received international acclaim for our successful model of teaching Maths, Science and Social Sciences in French.

-The French-Australian Preschool in Red Hill was started in 1969 and is officially recognised by the French Ministry of Education, and as such is part of the AEFE overseas network of French Schools.
-It is also accredited by the Australian Government with approval for 128 places (2015) spread across 5 classes of “petites” and “moyennes” sections.
+The French-Australian Preschool in Canberra was started in 1973.
+It is officially recognised by the French Ministry of Education, and as such is part of the AEFE overseas network of French Schools.
+It is also accredited by the Australian Government via ACECQA, the Australian Children’s Education and Care Quality Authority, with approval for 132 places spread across 6 classes of “petites” (age 3 to 4) and “moyennes” (age 4 to 5) sections.

 Killarney Heights Public School (enrolment 600 students in 2019) is a strong professional learning community with committed staff and supportive parents dedicated to achieving high educational outcomes for all students.
 The school has excellent traditions in band, choir, dance, public speaking and debating.